-New Audi A3 plug-in hybrid: prices, specs and release date
+2021 Audi A3 plug-in hybrid: prices, specs and release date

 Elsewhere, there's the usual array of driving modes to make the most of the hybrid powertrain, including a hold function to retain battery charge until needed later in a journey.
 The A3 TFSI e starts in electric mode automatically, while a hybrid mode allows it to switch between both power sources to maximise efficiency.

 Charging is limited to a maximum speed of 2.9kW via a Type 2 cable; Audi claims a full charge will take around four hours, or around five when connected by a three-pin cable to a domestic supply.
-The car's batteries eat into boot space slightly when compared to its petrol and diesel counterparts, down from 380 litres to 280.
+The car's batteries eat into boot space compared to its petrol and diesel counterparts, down from 380 litres to 280.
 Space with the rear seats folded is 1,100 litres.

 The latest A3 fits into the German brand’s current design philosophy, adding an aggressive front end with a redesigned hexagonal grille, a set of exaggerated wheelarches and LED lights front and rear.
 It retains the model's familiar proportions, but is slightly larger than before – albeit with an identical height and wheelbase.

-All of the latest Audi A3 models benefit from a great list of safety and driver assistance equipment, which includes (either as standard or on the options list) collision-avoidance assistance, lane-departure warning and a range of up-to-date parking sensors and 360-degree cameras.
+All of the latest Audi A3 models benefit from a long list of safety and driver assistance equipment, which includes (either as standard or on the options list) collision-avoidance assistance, lane-departure warning and a range of up-to-date parking sensors and 360-degree cameras.
 An optional Driver Assistance Package adds even more systems, including adaptive cruise control and high-beam assistance.